sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/connector-rules/index.md

 - `sourceCode` - Object housing the actual source code that makes the rule work.
   - `version` - String indicating the rule's version.
 Typically, this is the same as `sourceVersion`.
   - `script` - Rule’s code the connector runs.
-This must be escaped Java code, to help with formatting please use an escaping tool like [Free Formatter.](https://www.freeformatter.com/java-dotnet-escape.html#before-output)
+This must be escaped string, to help with formatting please use an escaping tool like [Free Formatter.](https://www.freeformatter.com/java-dotnet-escape.html#before-output)

 ## Attaching Connector-Related Rules to Sources